 - Clone High has the Board of Shadowy Figures, the powerful group of men secretly in charge of the school's cloning program, and who constantly have to keep Principal Scudworth in line.

-- The past avatars in Avatar The Last Airbender, with only four of their names being revealed.
+- The past avatars, with only four of their names being revealed.